 As your Student Visa sponsor, Aston University is required to meet a number of UK Visa and Immigration (UKVI) conditions to ensure that you are actively studying with us.
 We call this Engagement Monitoring.

-To meet the full Engagement Monitoring requirements of your visa you will to log an on campus and academic engagement at least once every 2 weeks during term time.
-Ways to log engagements will be listed below.
-If you are on an approved placement or study abroad programme, you will have to engage with your course in other ways also listed below.
+To meet the full engagement monitoring requirements of your visa you will need to log an on campus and academic engagement at least once every 2 weeks during term time.
+Ways to log engagements are listed below.
+If you are on an approved placement or study abroad programme, you will need to engage with your course in other ways, also listed below.

 Some other activities are registered automatically for you, for example if you have attended an exam, or if you have submitted a piece of coursework electronically using the barcode system, and these can be seen on MAP.